NewASDoc.tioga

 arg ← argList.first; argList ← argList.rest;

-IF AC.StructureEqual[desiredArgStructure, arg.structure] THEN
+AC.StructureEqual[desiredArgStructure, arg.structure]

 IF outArgs = NIL THEN outArgs ← LIST[arg] ELSE outArgs.rest ← LIST[arg]